Cublet/BackendAPI/README.md

 * Create and discuss on forums

 ## API endpoints
 All API endpoint requests must be prefixed by `/api/<Cublet version number>`.
 The current version number of the Cublet API backend is `v1`.
 All API responses are returned in the JSON format by default.

+All endpoints demarcated with the label `JWT`, are run through the Auth Express middleware which checks for the JSON Web Token on the Authentication headers.

 1. `/auth`
   * `/signup`